Vitamin D and Its Role in Fertility

-Vitamin D is essential for fertility and has received much attention over the 5-10 years mainly due to its involvement in bone health and immunity.
+Vitamin D is essential for fertility and has received much attention over the past 5-10 years.
+Vitamin is mainly known for its involvement in bone health and immunity.
 However, although the studies are there to prove it, not much attention is given to this hormone-like vitamin’s ability to influence male and female fertility.

 Given what we know today, testing your vitamin D levels, should routinely be part of your standard preconception health care.
 As should screening for: immunity to rubella, thyroid health, iron stores, a Pap smear.

 If you have irregular cycles, hormone testing should be carried out to try to find underlying causes or conditions, such as PCOS.

 There are other useful tests such as: chlamydia, ureaplasma, Staph and B strep infections.
 All of which can result in infertility or recurrent miscarriage.